Software Tools for Data Analysis

 • Late work: Not without prior permission or DoS letter ex post

-• Grace period: two days on mini-project initial submission
+• Grace period: two days on mini-project initial submission, none otherwise

-• External Resources / AI: Free to use for coding only
+• External Resources / AI: Free to use for coding only, not writing

 • Absences: No excuse required, but must attend on presentation days

-• Accomodations: ADA (SDS) or Religious (direct with instructor)
+• Accommodations: ADA (SDS) or Religious (direct with instructor)

 Pre-Assignments